mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

 - {{WebExtAPIRef("declarativeNetRequest.updateEnabledRulesets()")}}
   - : Updates the set of active static rulesets for the extension.
 - {{WebExtAPIRef("declarativeNetRequest.updateSessionRules()")}}
-  - : Modifies the set of session scoped rules for the extension.
+  - : Modifies the set of session-scoped rules for the extension.
 - {{WebExtAPIRef("declarativeNetRequest.updateStaticRules()")}}
   - : Modifies the enabled state of rules in a static ruleset.